-For TEA Use Only Adjustments and/or annotations made TEXAS EDUCATION AGENCY 071-902 on this page have been confirmed with Standard Application System (SAS) County-District No. by telephone/e-mall/FAX on School Years 2010-2013 Amendment No. Texas Title I Priority Schools Grant Schedule #4-Program Requirements Part 2: Statutory Requirements Primary Component Where Requirement Description - Federal Statutory Requirements Described The LEA may also implement other strategies for providing operational flexibility Program Assurances and intensive support, such as--(A) Allow the school to be run under a new governance arrangement, such 25 as a turnaround division within the LEA or SEA; or (B) Implement a per-pupil school-based budget formula that is weighted based on student needs.
-An LEA that has nine or more Tier I and Tier II schools is prohibited from Program Assurances implementing the transformation model in more than 50% of those schools.
-By submitting the application and signing Schedule #1, the applicant is certifying that all requirements are met in these program narrative component descriptions and activities.
-Part 3: Statutory Assurances Statutory Assurance Description Applicant provides assurance that financial assistance provided under the grant program will supplement, and not 1 supplant, the amount of state and local funds allocated to the campus.
-Applicant provides assurance that it will use its TTIPS Grant to implement fully and effectively an intervention in each Tier I and Tier II school that the LEA commits to serve consistent with the final federal requirements.
-Applicant provides assurance that it will establish annual goals for student achievement on the State's assessments in both reading/language arts and mathematics and measure progress on the leading indicators in section III of the final federal requirements in order to monitor each Tier I and Tier II school that it serves with school improvement 3 funds, and establish goals (approved by the TEA) to hold accountable its Tier III schools that receive school improvement funds.
-Applicant provides assurance that it will, if it implements a restart model in a Tier I or Tier II school, include in its contract or agreement terms and provisions to hold the charter operator, charter management organization, or education management organization accountable for complying with the final federal requirements.
-Applicant provides assurance that it will report to the TEA the school-level data required under section III of the 5 final federal requirements.
-Applicant provides assurance that it will participate in any evaluation of the grant conducted by the U.S. Department of Education, including its contractors, or the Texas Education Agency, including its contractors.
-Part 4: TEA Program Assurances TEA Assurance Description Before full implementation funds are made available, the grantee must demonstrate that all early implementation activities have been completed.
-Successful completion of the early implementation will be measured in the Quarterly Implementation Reports (QIR), the Model Selection and Description Report, and through participation in TEA technical assistance. a.
-The Model Selection and Description Report must be submitted to TEA no later than February 1, 2011.
-This report may be submitted at any time prior to the deadline.
-Grantees must demonstrate successful 1 completion of the following activities: i.
-Comprehensive Needs Assessment process. ii.
-Establish the grant budget by the required categories. iii.
-Identification and Selection of the intervention model. iv.
-Development of activities to implement selected intervention model.
-Development of Timeline of Grant Activities.
+For TEA Use Only adjustments and/or annotations made this page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) 071-902 County-District No. by to elephone/e-mall/FAX on of TEA.
+School Years 2010-2013 Amendment No. Texas Title I Priority Schools Grant Schedule #4-Program Requirements P art 2: Statutory Requireme nts ederal Statutory Requirements Primary Component Where Described 25 and intensive support, such as (A) Allow the school to be i as a turnaround divisio run under a new governance arrangement, such n within the LEA or SEA; or school-based budget formula that is weighted Program Assurances 26 er I and Tier II schools is prohibited from Program Assurances n model in more than 50% of those schools.
+I signing Schedule #1, the applicant is certify omponent descriptions and activities. ing that all requirements are 1005 omponent descriptions and activities.
+Pa rt 3: Statutory Assurances #, Statutory Assurance Descript 1 Applicant provides assurance that financial assistance provided under the grant program will supplement, and not supplant, the amount of state and local funds allocated to the campus. at it will use its TTIPS Grant to implement fully and l effectively an intervention in 2 each Tier I and Tier II school tha at the LEA commits to serve consistent with the fin al federal requirements.
+3 Applicant provides assurance that it will establish annual goals for student achievement on the State's assessments in both reading/language arts and mathematics and measure progress on the leading indicators in section III of the 4 Applicant provides assurance the contract or agreement terms and at it will, if it implements a restart model in a Tier in d provisions to hold the charter operator, charter nation accountable for complying with the final feder nanagement organization, or 5 Applicant provides assurance the final federal requirements. at it will report to the TEA the school-level data rec juired under section III of the 6 Applicant provides assurance that it will participate in any evaluation of the grant conducted by the U.S. Department of Education, including its contractors, or the Texas Education Agency, including its contractors.
+Par t 4: TEA Program Assuranc es TEA Assurance Description Arting Description with the 1 activities have been completed.
+Quarterly Implementation Repor TEA technical assistance. a.
+The Model Selection and This report may be subm completion of the followi i.
+Comprehensive if Needs Assessment process. will be measured in the ort, and through participation in attention that the ort is attention to the orthogonal that is attention to the orthogonal that is at the orthogonal that it is at the orthogonal that it is at the orthogonal nt budget by the required categories.
+3 Selection of the intervention model. activities to implement selected intervention mode ١.
+1 Timeline of Grant Activities.